truust-io/docs.truust.io/content/getting-started.md

 You can also access this screen by clicking on **"Team Members"** in the left menu.

-In this screen you will be able to carry out all the operations related to the users of your account:
+In this screen you will be able to carry out all the operations related to the team members of your account:

 - Add a Team Member to your account
 - Edit current Team Members